-Identifying marketing occasions and the situations of these occasions provides vital insight into the who, what, when, where and why your product is purchased and consumed, as well as the consumer’s lifestyle.
+Identifying marketing occasions and the situations of these occasions provides vital insight into the who, what, when, where and why your product is purchased and consumed, and the consumer’s lifestyle.

 For big brands, creating different products, pack sizes or formats to fit multiple occasions can be an effective way of massaging sales.
 For start-ups or small brands, occasion-specific targeting can offer even more—possibly the best way to find their customers, their market niche and their unique voice.